Filter

 * [Flag access](/product-handbook/concepts/feature.md#access) filter, can be used to check whether a company has access to a flag,

-* [Gradual rollout](https://docs.reflag.com/feature-rollouts#gradually-roll-out-your-feature) filter, is used in advanced scenarios to evaluate whether a company matches target rollout bracket,
+* [Gradual rollout](/product-handbook/feature-rollouts.md#gradually-roll-out-your-flag) filter, is used in advanced scenarios to evaluate whether a company matches a rollout bracket,

 * [Other context](/product-handbook/concepts/targeting-rules.md#evaluation-context) filter, used when rules can access additional context, in addition to user and company attributes.